 The Covid-19 pandemic has propelled the scientific community into a world devoid of in-person conferences.
 Traditional ‘legacy’ conferences, which have long been the mainstay of academic networking and crucial for catching the latest science, have been largely replaced with virtual events.
 Moving conferences online is pandemic-proof, and brings myriad other advantages: reduced cost and travel-related carbon emissions, global reach, and increased accessibility for diverse groups.
 For instance, virtual conferences remove barriers caused by visa restrictions, expensive travel, disabilities, and caring responsibilities.
 Taken together, these factors can increase the virtual meetings’ diversity, from including students and young parents to attracting scientists from low-income countries and from adjacent research fields.

-Continue reading “Hybrid meetings and distributed local meetups: the good, the bad and the ugly”
+Continue reading “Hybrid meetings and distributed local meetups: the good, the bad and the ugly”2021 in review

 Over the years, I’ve accumulated thousands of notes and a personalized GTD system (with tags and notebooks) in Evernote.
 I use my own flavor of the Zen to Done method, where I capture pretty much everything (from recipes to articles to read, and from project notes to grant deadlines).
 I’ve come to heavily rely on this second brain, both professionally and personally.